 Initially, $150,000 was appropriated towards construction but had to be supplemented twice to provide increased space for an additional 80 patients and to construct outbuildings and provide furnishings.
 3 Work began on May 18, 1885, and was completed by December 1, 1886.

-The auditorium was constructed in 1931-32 in the Colonial Revival-style to match the neighbouring Codman Building.
-3 Finished at the cost of $85,000, it included seating for 1,000, a bowling alley and a pool room.
+The auditorium was constructed in 1931-32 in the Colonial Revival style to match the neighboring Codman Building.
+3 Finished at the cost of $85,000, it included seating for 1,000, a bowling alley, and a pool room.
 16

 Daniel and Hennessey Buildings